What Type of Refrigerators Are Best for Your Kitchen?

 There are three different types of refrigerators when you categorize them by installation method: counter-depth, full-depth, and built-in.

-Choosing the right fridge for your layout comes in handy here, so let’s talk about what you get from each type, shall we?
+Choosing the right fridge for your layout is handy here, so let’s talk about what you get from each type, shall we?

 Counter-Depth Fridges

-A counter-depth fridge is meant to be installed in a way that lines up with the depth of your counters.
+A counter-depth fridge is meant to be installed to align with the depth of your counters.

 This fridge will be flush with the counters in your kitchen, meaning the doors will be flush with your counters.

-This gives your kitchen a unified and streamlined look but still gives you the ability to move it around as you see fit.
+This gives your kitchen a unified and streamlined look but allows you to move it around as you see fit.

-This category has a drawback of being smaller than a typical fridge since it will be shallower than normal.
+This category has the drawback of being smaller than a typical fridge since it will be shallower than usual.

 This is fine if you don't store a lot of food.

-However, if you rely heavily on your food storage, this may be a major drawback.
+However, if you rely heavily on your food storage, this may be a significant drawback.

-If you have more width, you can remedy this by opting for a counter-depth refrigerator that's on the wider side such as 36" and up.
+You can remedy this if you have more width by opting for a counter-depth refrigerator on the broader side, such as 36" and up.

 They are often cheaper than other types of refrigerators.
 A smaller size usually means a smaller price tag.